abdinaa17/react-state-exercise/README.md

 ### react-state-exercise
-practicing state in a class based component
+practicing state in a class based component.
 Created with CodeSandbox